dreamonkey/vue-auth0/README.md

 ## Recipes

 Here are some common use cases you may need in your projects.
-We will gladly accept PRs adding new recipes if the use case is common enough.
+We'll gladly accept PRs adding new recipes if the use case is common enough.

 ### Add access token as Authorization header using Axios